SS Fort Mercer: Loss and aftermath

 Only five members of Fort Mercers 44-man crew were lost, all trapped in the sinking bow; one was swept off when the nine men moved from the flooding bridge to the foremost area of the bow.
 The other four all jumped overboard in an attempt to swim to the rescue ships, and were all swept away.
 The four remaining men aboard the bow, including the Captain, were rescued using a lifeboat and a life raft, both launched by Yakutat.
 Minutes after rescuing the last men, the bow capsized and would later be sunk with plastic explosives.

 The stern of Fort Mercer, which remained afloat, was found by Eastwind.
-Several men managed to jump from the stern, and onto the cutter, which pulled along side it.
+Several men managed to jump from the stern, and onto the cutter, which pulled alongside it.
 13 remained aboard however, and the stern was subsequently towed to Newport, Rhode Island, where the last men safely disembarked.
 Later, the stern was outfitted with a new bow, and rechristened San Jacinto.
 The new ship was 41 ft longer and expanded from 26 to 29 tanks.
 The ship again split in half in 1964 and again was rebuilt, renamed this time The Pasadena.
 The Pasadena was partially salvaged and mostly scrapped in 1983.